Generic Name: onabotulinumtoxinA (Botox) (ON a BOT ue LYE num TOX in A)

 What other drugs will affect Botox?

-Other medications such as cold or allergy medicine, muscle relaxers, sleeping pills, bronchodilators, bladder or urinary medicines, and irritable bowel medicines can increase some of the side effects of Botox.
-Tell your doctor if you regularly use any of these medications.
+Other medicines can increase certain side effects of Botox, especially: cold or allergy medicine, muscle relaxers, sleeping pills, bronchodilators, bladder or urinary medicines, and irritable bowel medicines.
+Tell your doctor about all your current medicines.

 Other drugs may interact with Botox, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.